ronaldoussoren/pyobjc/docs/api/module-objc.rst

    .. method:: readline()

-      Read a single line from the stream.
+      :return: Next line in the file, or an empty string at the end of file
+      :rtype: bytes

    .. method:: read(buffer_size)

-      Read *buffer_size* bytes.
-This returns an empty bytes object when the stream has reached end-of-file.
+      :param int buffer_size: Number of bytes to read
+      :return: The data that was read, which can be less than the requested amount and will be an empty string at the enf of file.
+      :rtype: bytes

    .. method:: write(buffer)

+      :param bytes buffer: Data to write.
-      Write *buffer* to the stream.
-Returns the number of bytes that are actually written.
+      :return: Amount of bytes that were written.
+      :rtype: int

    .. method:: tell()

-      Returns the current offset of the stream.
+      :return: the current offset of the stream.
+      :rtype: int

    .. method:: seek(offset, whence)

-      Seek to the specified offset.
+      :param int offset: Offset to seek to
+      :param int whence: Base for the offset (of one :data:`os.SEEK_SET`, :data:`os.SEEK_CUR`, :data:`os.SEEK_END`).

    .. method:: fileno()

-      Returns the file descriptor associated with the ``FILE*`` value.
+      :return: The file descriptor associated with the ``FILE`` object
+      :rtype: int